Nathaniel Batts: Explorations to the Southward of Virginia / "Batts House" on 1657 Map

-Interactions with the Indians to the Southward of Virginia
+Interactions with the Natives to the Southward of Virginia

 The house built in 1655 at Francis Yeardley's expense was "for Batts to live in and trade with the Indians".
 Circa 1655/56, Norfolk County, Virginia records show that prior orders restraining Nathaniel from trading with the Indians were reversed, "It is ordered that a former order granted against Nathaniel Batts by ye Comrs of ye Melitia restraining ye sd Batts from goeing unto or trading wth the Indians be reversed & disaanulled".

 The last appearance of Nathaniel Batts in the records of Virginia are in August 1663.
 The records of Accomack County, Virginia include depositions showing some political disagreement concerning the "Indians in the south," but it is not clear what the circumstances are.
 Deposition was made by John Marvell on August 18, 1663 that "about five or six weeks ago he was at John Waltham's house where he saw Capt.
 Batts and others with him, but did not see any weapons or hostile behavior".
 On the same date, David Gibbins deposed that "at his master John Waltham's house, he saw Capt.
 Batts and his men, who were not armed and did not stand guard".
 The Court Orders of November 11, 1663 reveal that it was "ordered that John Waltham be dismissed from the office of constable", with Richard Kellum appointed constable instead.
 At the same court, "By the governor's command, John Waltham, Peter Walker and Richard Stevens were questioned about their actions among the Indians in the south" and "John Waltham was charged for entertaining Nathaniel Batts and his company at his house".

 Three days before the depositions in Accomack County, Virginia, the following record appears in Northampton County, Virginia, which references a list of accounts under the heading "An account of ye charge of Nathaniel Batts and his companies apprehending ye 15th of August 1663 by warrant of Coll.
 John Stringer".
 Among the account entries are various accounts "To a guard of" a specified number of men on specified dates over a period of days and "To Mr. John Curtis for 26 Men from Satterday neight tell Thursday morning is 4 days & 5 nights provisions for them; and the troubles of his house".
 These accounts were presented to the court on September 1, 1663.
 No further records have been found to explain the circumstances of these records found in Accomack and Northampton Counties, Virginia.

 John Curtis is presumably the same "Mr. John Curtis Guardian of Argoll Yardley" (Argoll Yeardley Jr.) as noted in Northampton County, Virginia records.
 It appears his sister, Anne, was wife of Argoll Yeardley (Sr.).
 Argoll Yeardley was brother of Francis Yeardley, who was associated with Nathaniel Batts as mentioned elsewhere herein.
 On December 5, 1654, John Curtis of Northampton purchased from Francis Yeardley, "one neck of land, north side of Nuswattack Creek, between two branches, commonly called Davis' Necke."